 6 • Signs • Five Man Electrical Band ► Everywhere a sign.
 Honestly.

-5 • The General • Dispatch ► While not a perfect comparison, this song always reminds me of The Charge of the Light Brigade, which, you know, is political.
+5 • The General • Dispatch ► While not a perfect comparison, this song always reminds me of The Charge of the Light Brigade, which is political.
 Just not in this century.
 Or last century.
 Or in this country.
 Or on this continent.
 What can I say?
-Once an English teacher, always a nerd.
+I’m an English teacher.

 4 • Mercy Mercy Me • Marvin Gaye ► A smooth jam for these hard times.